Patient Recovers From Spontaneous

 Hip Fracture With Minimally Invasive Approach

-"What struck me most about her was her inability to walk," begins Dr. Denis Williams, a board-certified orthopedic surgeon with Swedish Medical Group.
+"What struck me most about her was her inability to walk," begins Dr. Denis Williams, a board-certified orthopedic surgeon with Endeavor Health Medical Group.

 The patient originally presented to the Emergency Department with knee pain, but when x-rays showed that her knees looked fine, Dr. Williams had the training and intuition to look further.